South Nietta, Tasmania

 South Nietta is a rural locality in the local government areas (LGA) of Central Coast and Kentish in the North-west and west LGA region of Tasmania.
 The locality is about 38 km south of the town of Ulverstone.
-The 2016 census recorded a population of 9 for the state suburb of South Nietta.
+The 2021 census could not record a population for the state suburb of South Nietta because the population was too low.

 History

 South Nietta was gazetted as a locality in 1965.

 Geography

 The Lea River and the Wilmot River together form most of the eastern boundary.

 Road infrastructure

 Route C129 (South Nietta Road) enters the locality from the north.